Prof Paul McSweeney

 Vice-President, Learning and Teaching, UCC

 Prof McSweeney has considerable leadership and management experience in higher education.
-He was vice-head of school, vice-head of the College of Science, Engineering and Food Science, interim Head of College, a governor of the university (2015-2018) and head of the School of Food and Nutritional Sciences from 2016-2018 before being appointed Vice-President for Learning and Teaching in December 2018.
+He was vice-head of school, vice-head of the College of Science, Engineering and Food Science, interim Head of College, a governor of the university (2015-2018) and member of its Finance Committee and head of the School of Food and Nutritional Sciences before being appointed Vice-President for Learning and Teaching in 2018.